-Mikael Enelund1 and Stig Larsson2
+M. Enelund1 and S. Larsson2

-1Department of Applied Mechanics, Chalmers University of Technology, SE-412 96 Göteborg, Sweden 2Department of Mathematical Sciences, Chalmers University of Technology, SE-412 96 Göteborg, Sweden
+- 1. Dept. of Applied Mechanics, Chalmers University of Technology, Göteborg, Sweden - 2.
+Dept. of Mathematical Sciences, Chalmers University of Technology, Göteborg, Sweden

+ABSTRACT

-ABSTRACT: In this article, the authors present a new model for computationally oriented mathematics education.
-This education combines traditional symbolic mathematics with computational mathematics and programming in the Matlab environment.
-Engineering applications are explored in computational exercises that are taught jointly with the courses in mechanics and thermodynamics at Chalmers University of Technology in Göteborg, Sweden.
+A new computationally oriented mathematics education is presented.
+The education combines traditional symbolic mathematics with computational mathematics and programming in the Matlab environment.
+Engineering applications are explored in computational exercises that are taught jointly with the courses in mechanics and thermodynamics.